-- Older building stock in the planning area is built to low code standards or none at all.
-These structures could be highly vulnerable to winter weather, particularly freezing temperatures, high winds, and ice. - Redundancy of power supply must be evaluated. - The capacity for backup power generation is limited. - Future efforts should be made to identify populations at risk and determine special needs during winter storm event.
+- The older building stock in the planning area is built to low code standards or none at all.
+These structures could be highly vulnerable to winter weather, particularly freezing temperatures, high winds, and ice. - The redundancy of the power supply must be evaluated.

+- The capacity for backup power generation is limited. - Future efforts should be made to identify populations at risk and determine special needs during a winter storm event.